 Updated on 3/26/2020

-From now through Easter, April 12th, We will continue ONLINE worship only as well as the suspension of all official Peace Church gatherings.
+As long as the stay-at-home order is in affect we will continue ONLINE worship only as well as the suspension of all official Peace Church gatherings.

 Based on the recommendation of our Bishop and our Governor, our Leadership Board has decided, for the care of ourselves and our community, that we will continue online worship only and suspend all Peace Church public gatherings through and including Easter Sunday.
 We will continue to update you as events unfold.